 3.1 The artwork must be robust and suitable for display.
-Please note: due to the conditions and proximity of the Whakatāne Museum display to the galleries, no natural materials are allowed as part of the awards exhibition, including soil and plant material.
+Please note: Due to the conditions and proximity of the Whakatāne Museum display to the galleries, no materials with a propensity to decay quickly, harbour bugs, or track through to the archival museum display area are allowed as part of the awards unless contained and sealed.
 Contact email@example.com if you require further clarification.

 3.2 Specific hanging or installation systems must be provided with the artwork.